Did you know?

 Recollect that the Almighty, who gave the dog to be companion of our pleasures and our toils, hath invested him with a nature noble and incapable of deceit. – Sir Walter Scott

-The Lakeland Terrier, or Lakie, originated in the rugged shale mountains of the Lake District of northern England.
+The Lakeland Terrier, or Lakie, originated in the early 19th century in the rugged shale mountains of the Lake District of northern England.

-The Lakeland Terrier was used to hunt and kill fox and other vermin that destroyed farmers’ lambs and chickens.
+The Lakeland Terrier was created by farmers to hunt in packs to hunt and kill fox and other vermin that destroyed farmers’ sheep and chickens.
 His slim lines allowed him to slip through narrow crevices in pursuit of his prey.

 Photos displayed courtesy of Geri Mendes, Dragonfox, Nova Scotia

-This square, sturdy dog resembles the Wire Fox Terrier and can stand up to 14 1/2 inches tall at the shoulder.
-He has a dense, hard, double coat that can be black and tan, blue and tan, red-gray, red, wheat, liver, blue or black.
+This square, sturdy dog resembles the Wire Fox Terrier and can stand up to 14 1/2 inches (37 cm) tall at the shoulder and weighs 17 pounds (8 kg).
+He has a dense, hard, double coat that can be blue, black, liver, black and tan, blue and tan, red, red grizzle, grizzle and tan, or wheaten.
+Puppies with dark saddles are born nearly solid black.
+The black lightens as the dog matures.
 The Lakeland Terrier’s coat, when properly textured, will shed dirt and water.